dnsch/Godot-GraphVis/README.md

 cp libkahip.a usr/lib
 ```
 assuming you are in the ```kahip_source_modified/deploy/``` directory.
 This allows you then to call the modified kahip source and additional functions found in [graphis.cpp](module/graphvis/graphvis.cpp) as a class within the Godot editor by using the constructor ```GRAPHVIS.new()```.
 For further information on using custom modules have a look at [Custom modules in C++](https://docs.godotengine.org/en/3.0/development/cpp/custom_modules_in_cpp.html?highlight=custom%20modules#custom-modules-in-c).
+You need to edit the [SCsub](Godot-GraphVis/module/graphvis/SCsub) if you want to include more functions from [modified KaHIP](module/graphvis/kahip_source_modified/).
 Alternatively, you can edit the [existing Godot source code](godot_project/GraphVis/)  for this project.